-südsinn was founded in 2001 and evolved from a student aid project.
+südsinn evolved from a student aid project and was founded in 2001.
 The two südsinn partners are ethnologists/political scientists who have spent a long time living, researching and working with the Karen and other minority groups in Thailand.
 We operate according to our own, very high fair trade criteria and are aware of our responsibility to our suppliers, who we all know personally.
 We deal with hand-made, high quality, silver jewellery from northern Thailand, which is produced to our designs by members of the Karen mountain people.
 We sell our products at wholesale throughout Germany and also in Belgium, Austria, Italy, Luxembourg, the Netherlands, Switzerland and Great Britain.
 We supply our jewellery to over 380 World Shops, boutiques and all key German fair trade regional centres.

 südsinn is an authorised supplier of the fair trade World Shops in Germany and Austria (WLDV and ARGE Österreich).